just-the-docs/just-the-docs/peopleops/FEEDBACK_LOOPS.md

 title: Feedback Loops
 ---

+# Feedback Loops

 **Purpose**

-To cover one of our core principles at Countable: to shorten feedback loops.
+To cover one of our core principles at Countable: shortening feedback loops.

 **Scope**